croz-ltd/klokwrk-project/support/documentation/adr/content/0014-commit-message-format.md

 - custom
+    - `enhance` or `enhancement` - improvements to the existing features
     - `deps` - dependencies updates (use instead of `build` when commit only updates dependencies)<br/>
       <br/>
       There are two main scenarios when upgrading dependencies, a simple version bump and the more involved upgrade requiring resolving various issues like compilation errors, API upgrades, etc.<br/>